What Do Compressed Deep Neural Networks Forget?: Sensitivity of compressed models to distribution shift

 \section{Sensitivity of compressed models to distribution shift}

-Non-compressed models have already been shown to be very brittle to small shifts in the distribution that humans are robust to.
+Non-compressed models have already been shown to be very brittle to small shifts in the distribution that humans are robust.
 This can cause unexpected changes in model behavior in the wild that can compromise human welfare \citep{zech2018}.
-Here, we ask \textit{whether compression amplifies this brittleness?} Understanding relative differences in robustness helps understand the implications for AI safety of the widespread use of compressed models.
+Here, we ask \textit{does compression amplify this brittleness?} Understanding relative differences in robustness helps understand the implications for AI safety of the widespread use of compressed models.